eloylp/go-kit/README.md

 ### Panic handling

 Its almost mandatory to protect HTTP servers from panics.
-If not, one handler can cause an entire service outage.
+If not, one handler that panics will cause an entire service outage.
 A common practice is to define a general panic handler, that will act as protection for the entire system.
 Later on, downstream code could define their own panic handlers if they wish to manage each situation differently.

 The following middleware should be defined at very first of the handler chain: